nikkibudeanu/woofme/TESTING.md

 1. **Home page**

   + The user suggested a different background image to have more contrast.
   + The user required a button on the home page that redirects to the review list(not only the navbar breed reviews button).
 This is to increase interaction on the body of the home page.

 2. **Navbar**

-   +The colors on the navbar are not contrasting with the background color of the home page which creates a visual illusion.
+   + The colors on the navbar are not contrasting with the background color of the home page which creates a visual illusion.

 3. **Search breed and review list**
    + Too much information on review cards, you can see everything without opening the review page.

-4. **extra tips**
+4. **Extra tips**

    + The user proposed to integrate a search by breed group function into the website.

 ### **Response to the user experience test:**

-+ All user feedback was taken into account and incorporated except 4.1 as it is planned to be a future feature.
++ All user feedback was taken into account and incorporated except 4. as it is planned to be a future feature.

 ### Final User Testing